 Step 4: Creating a crosstab

-To turn the above table into a crosstab (e.g., cut it by geographic region):
+To turn the above table into a crosstab.
+In this example, I will cut the Software used variable by geographic Region on a new page:

-- Click on the page in the Pages tree (top left corner of the screen).
+- Right click on the page in the Report tree and select Copy.

-- Slowly drag Region from the Data Sets tree, across on top of the table created in the previous step, dropping it in the Columns slot.
+- Slowly drag Region from the Data Sources tree, across on top of the table created in the previous step, dropping it in the Columns slot.
 You should now have a crosstab.

 - Update the title at the top of the page to reflect the new table, such as "Market research analysis software by region".